julianduque/heroku-langchain/README.md

 - `examples/heroku-agent-example.ts` — Using Heroku tools to execute commands on apps
 - `examples/heroku-agent-example-mcp.ts` — Using MCP tools with agents
+- `examples/heroku-create-agent-example.ts` — Using createHerokuAgent to create a LangGraph ReAct agent

 ### Text Embeddings (`HerokuEmbeddings`)